pulumi/examples/aws-go-fargate/README.md

 This example shows authoring Infrastructure as Code in the [Go programming language](https://golang.org).
-It provisions a full [Amazon Elastic Container Service (ECS) "Fargate"](https://aws.amazon.com/ecs) cluster and related infrastructure, running a load-balanced NGINX web server accessible over the Internet on port 80.
+It provisions a full [Amazon Elastic Container Service (ECS) "Fargate"](https://aws.amazon.com/ecs) cluster and related infrastructure, building a docker image, pushing it to ECR, and using it to run a web server accessible over the Internet on port 80.
 This example is inspired by [Docker's Getting Started Tutorial](https://docs.docker.com/get-started/).

 ## Prerequisites